-5 min read By Oregon Building Compliance
+5 min read By Mike VanVickle

 Oregon BPS Compliance for Office Buildings

 If you own, manage, or lease space in an Oregon office building, this is the version of compliance you need to understand.
+For foundational information on what the BPS is, start with our overview.

 What Office Building Owners Are Actually Required to Do

-Oregon BPS requires covered office buildings to:
+Oregon BPS requires covered office buildings to complete a four-step compliance process under ORS 330-300:

-1. Benchmark annual energy use to the Oregon Department of Energy via ENERGY STAR Portfolio Manager — first reports were due January 2025
+1. Benchmark annual energy use to the Oregon Department of Energy via ENERGY STAR Portfolio Manager—first reports were due January 2025

 2. Complete an ASHRAE Level 2 energy audit following ASHRAE Standard 100 with Oregon amendments